Skip to main content

 Organic greens powders do not automatically have lower heavy metal levels.
 Heavy metals come from soil, not pesticides.
 The certification that matters is third-party heavy-metal testing on each batch, with a published Certificate of Analysis (CoA, the lab report on a specific lot).

 Greens powders are not specifically helpful in perimenopause or menopause.
 The bigger movers in that life stage tend to be Vitamin D3, magnesium, omega-3s, creatine, and protein intake.
-A targeted plan beats a generic scoop, especially when paired with a DEXA scan and bloodwork.
+A targeted plan beats a generic scoop, particularly when paired with a DEXA scan and bloodwork.

 Some patients see skin changes on greens powders, but the effect is usually from extra hydration, less sugar at breakfast, and small boosts in Vitamin C and polyphenols (plant antioxidants).
 Targeted nutrients (omega-3s, zinc, Vitamin D3) and good sleep tend to do more for skin than the powder itself.